I Fought the Law: The Clash version

 In mid-1978, the Clash were working on their second album, Give 'Em Enough Rope.
 Singer Joe Strummer and guitarist Mick Jones flew to San Francisco to record overdubs in September–October at the Automatt studio.
 The owner of the Automatt kept his collection of classic jukeboxes distributed around the various rooms of the studio complex.
 Strummer and Jones heard the Bobby Fuller version of "I Fought the Law" for the first time on one of the jukeboxes.
 Their version first appeared on the EP The Cost of Living in May 1979 in the UK, and later that year was made part of the American edition of the Clash's eponymous album.
 This cover version helped gain the Clash their first taste of airplay in the States, and is one of the best-known cover versions of the song.
-The live recording of the song, performed at the Lyceum Theatre, West End, London, on December 28, 1978, features as the last piece of the 1980 film Rude Boy directed by Jack Hazan and David Mingay.
+A live recording of the song, performed at the Lyceum Theatre, West End, London, on December 28, 1978, features as the last piece of the 1980 film Rude Boy, directed by Jack Hazan and David Mingay.
 The Clash were dressed all in black for that gig, and the song, at that stage, was considered the film's title song.
 On July 26, 1979, "I Fought the Law" was the first single by the band to be released in the United States.

 In 1988, CBS Records re-issued the single (catalog number) in CD, 12-inch and 7-inch vinyl formats, with "City of the Dead" (2:24) and "1977" (1:40) as its 7-inch B-side.
-The song is featured as a downloadable track in the music video game series Rock Band.

 In 1989, during Operation Just Cause, the U.S. military surrounded the Apostolic Nunciature in Panama while trying to capture Manuel Noriega, the strongman of Panama.
 U.S. forces blasted loud rock music—including "I Fought the Law" by the Clash—to put pressure on Noriega to give himself up.

-In 2012, the Clash's version of the song was featured in the video game Sleeping Dogs, as part of a karaoke mini-game.
+In 2007, the song was released as a downloadable track for the music video game series Rock Band.
+In 2012, it was featured in the video game Sleeping Dogs, as part of a karaoke mini-game.

 The song appears during the end credits of the 2014 film RoboCop, the 2016 film War on Everyone and the 2018 video game Lego DC Super-Villains.

+Recording

+Some of the percussive noises on the record were made by hitting the pipes on a urinal.
+Jones told Uncut magazine in 2015, "Yeah, we went into the toilets and banged on the pipes with hammers to make it sound like a chain gang.
+Y'know, that 'clang! clang!' at the end?
+And then at the very end you can hear a 'sssszzhhh!'
+That's it flushing!"